After a liver transplant for liver cancer

 Getting up

-Your nurses and physiotherapists will help you to move around as soon as possible once you’re back on the liver unit.
+Your nurses and physiotherapists will help you to move around as soon as possible.
 They'll check you're doing your breathing and leg exercises.
 This helps you recover.

 Making progress